-Under the provisions of the Joint Governance of Public Sector Pension Plans Act, LAPP's Sponsor Board is responsible for establishing a funding policy under the Employment Pension Plans Act, where such policy must address:
+Under the provisions of the Joint Governance of Public Sector Pension Plans Act, LAPP's Sponsor Board is responsible for establishing a funding policy under the Employment Pension Plans Act (EPPA) addressing:

-The funding policy adopted by the Sponsor Board addresses the required elements and is further intended to:
+The funding policy adopted by the Sponsor Board is further intended to: